Modulational instability of periodic standing waves in the derivative NLS equation: Periodic standing waves in the case of

-For $d \in (d_+,\infty)$, we find three typical configurations for the Floquet spectrum shown in Figure \ref{figure9}.
+For $d \in (d_+,\infty)$, we find three typical configurations for the Floquet spectrum in the KN spectral problem (\ref{lax-1-intro}) shown in Figure \ref{figure9} (left).
 All three have two spectral gaps on the imaginary axis.
-The three configurations differ by: (a) has two spectral bands intersecting the real axis, (b) has two spectral bands intersecting the imaginary axis in the inner spectral band on the imaginary axis, and (c) has two spectral bands intersecting the imaginary axis in the spectral gaps.
-The stability spectrum in (a) and (b) cases represent a single figure 8.
-The stability spectrum in (c) is a different (new) shape, which was not seen for the periodic standing waves in the NLS equation.
+The difference between the three configurations is as follows: (a) two spectral bands intersect the real axis, (b) two spectral bands intersect the imaginary axis in the inner spectral band on the imaginary axis, and (c) two spectral bands intersect the imaginary axis in the spectral gaps.
+The stability spectrum in (a) and (b) cases represent a single figure 8 shown on Fig. \ref{figure9} (right).
+The stability spectrum in (c) is a novel shape, which was not seen for the periodic standing waves in the NLS equation in \cite{DS}.
 The gap on the imaginary axis satisfies the stability condition (\ref{stab-1}).
 However, each periodic wave has a complex band connected to the origin and hence is modulationally unstable according to Definition \ref{def-stab}.